chriswblake/github-copilot-lamp/docs/build-your-own.md

 1. Attach the Touch Sensor lead cable (socket side) to the micrcontroller.
 Make sure the cables come out of the side with the wifi module.
     - Red Wire: 3V3 (power)
-    - White Wire: G (ground) - Note it is on the other side.
+    - White Wire: G (ground) - Note, it is on the other side.
     - Green Wire: D7 (digital)

     [Missing pictures]